technix/atrament-core/HOWTO.md

 ```
 atrament.saveGame(slotId);
 ```
 Emits `saveGame` event with given slot ID.
+Returns a Promise.

 ```
 atrament.loadGame(slotId);
 ```
-Emits `loadGame` event with given slot ID.
+Emits `loadGame` event with given slot ID, returns a Promise.
 Should be used instead of `startGame` when you load a game.

 ```
 atrament.getTranscript();